Partial Encryption

 Organizations like the Racial Justice Network and Ferguson-based advocates continue the work started in 2014.

-The Pattern St. Louis Set
+The pattern St. Louis set

-The pattern is consistent: transparency becomes inconvenient precisely when accountability matters most.
+Transparency tends to become inconvenient precisely when accountability matters most.

 Take Action for Transparency